About the course

 The MSc in Archaeology provides an opportunity for students to build on their knowledge from undergraduate studies and to specialise in a particular area of archaeology, while also offering an excellent foundation for those wishing to continue towards research at doctoral level.
 It also offers transferable skills which are beneficial to a range of professional roles.

-During the 11-month taught degree you will specialise in a particular area of archaeology, and will follow one of a number of subject streams:
+During the 11-month taught master's degree you will specialise in a particular area of archaeology, and will follow one the subject streams listed below:

 - Archaeology of Asia